jinmeiz/air_quality_monitor/README.md

 ## Design

-Sensor applications produce simulated data, and expose those data to the Prometheus server (__collector server__) via http endpoints using prometheus-cpp client library.
-The Prometheus server periodically pulls all sensor metrics from each sensor.
-As the number of sensors increases, more Prometheus servers (__collector servers__) may be added, where each server will scrape a subset of the  targets.
-A global Prometheus server (__aggregation server__) then collects the aggregated data from these collector servers.
+Sensor applications produce simulated data, and expose those data to a __collector server__ (sub-level Prometheus server) via http endpoints using prometheus-cpp client library.
+The collector server periodically pulls all sensor metrics from each sensor.
+As the number of sensors increases, more collector servers (Prometheus servers) may be added, where each server will scrape a subset of the  targets.
+An __aggregation server__ (global Prometheus server) then collects the aggregated data from these collector servers.
 Data visualization is handled by Grafana.

 <p align="center">
 <img src="./images/system.png" width="800">